You have rights when you purchase jewellery in NSW.

 - Contact the business in the first instance and explain the problem.
 We have tips and sample letters to help you take the first step.

-- If the complaint relates to a technical issue and the jeweller is a member of the Jewellers Association of Australia (JAA), you can make a complaint with JAA online or via post to:
+- If the complaint relates to a technical issue and the jeweller is a member of the Jewellers Association of Australia (JAA), you can make a complaint with JAA via post to:

 The Jewellers Association of Australia Limited (JAA)

 For more information on JAA, refer to Be a savvy consumer section below.

 - If you’re unable to resolve the matter with the business and/or JAA, you can contact us for help on 13 32 20, or make a complaint online.

 In Australia, you do not have to be a member of a professional body to provide jewellery valuations.
 So, it is up to the consumer to find a suitably qualified valuer in line with their needs.
 Look for a valuer that specialises in the item you want valued.
 You may prefer to use a valuer who is a member of an industry or professional body like the National Council of Jewellery Valuers (NCJV).